 - 2. To date, the Leadership Team has met bi-weekly to communicate and address specific issues or problems that arise.
 It has also been engaged in advising the DOO, the Academic Dean, and President to align program director requests during the April stage of the budget process. - 3.
-The President and the Academic Dean partner with the program directors to set goals and objectives, and to determine alignment with BGU's mission, vision, values, and strategic plan - 4.
-The Director of the MATL program conducted a complete review of the MATL program and made recommendations accordingly. - 5.
+The President and the Academic Dean partner with the program directors to set goals and objectives, and to determine alignment with BGU's mission, vision, values, and strategic plan. - 4.
+The Director of the DTL program conducted a complete review of the DTL program (2019-20) and submitted recommendations.
+The Director of the MATL program conducted a complete review of the MATL program (2022-23) and made recommendations accordingly.
+The next program review is scheduled for 2024-25: DMin.
+The EMBA program review is scheduled for 2025-26.
+The PhD program review is scheduled for 2026-27. - 5.
 The strategic plan for BGU has been revised each year since it was originally written in 2003, some years in minor ways and some years in extensive revisions to the goals section.